 - 52.6.1 Character.
 The location, type, character and extent of any use, building or structure will be in harmony with and conform to the appropriate and orderly development of the Town and will not hinder or discourage the appropriate development and use of adjacent property or impair the value.
 Buildings or structures fifty (50) years old or more, or which otherwise contribute to the Town's historic character, will be preserved, restored, and adaptively re-used rather than being demolished or replicated.
 Relocation of a historic building or structure on the lot will be a last resort and such relocation will be to a visually prominent location on the site.
 The Commission may condition any Special Exception approval on the retention and maintenance of a historic building or structure.
-If a historic building or structure is effectively demolished, either by neglect or affirmative act, prior to the filing of the application with the apparent intent to avoid its preservation, the Commission may require that the building or structure be exactly replicated in every exterior detail. - 52.6.2 Fire Protection.
+If a historic to the filing of the application with the apparent intent to avoid its preservation, the Commission may require that the building or structure be exactly replicated in every exterior detail. - 52.6.2 Fire Protection.
 The nature and location of use, building or structure will have adequate access to it for fire protection purposes.